 - However, if you or your provider asks for more time or if we need to gather more information, we may take up to 14 more calendar days.
 If we take extra days to make the decision, we will send you a letter that explains why we need more time.
 We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-For more information about the process for making complaints, including fast complaints, see Section J on page 188. - If we do not give you an answer to your appeal within 72 hours or by the end of the extra days (if we took them), we will automatically send your case to Level 2 of the appeals process if your problem is about coverage of a Medicare service or item (see Section E4 on page 160).
+For more information about the process for making complaints, including fast complaints, refer to Section J. - If we do not give you an answer to your appeal within 72 hours or by the end of the extra days (if we took them), we will automatically send your case to Level 2 of the appeals process if your problem is about coverage of a Medicare service or item (refer to Section E4 on page 181).
 You will be notified when this happens.
-If your problem is about coverage of a Medicaid service or item, you can ask for a State Hearing (see Section E4 on page 160).
+If your problem is about coverage of a Medicaid service or item, you can ask for a State Hearing (refer to Section E4).

-You can also file a complaint about our failure to make an appeal decision within the required timeframe (see Section J on page 188).
+You can also file a complaint about our failure to make an appeal decision within the required timeframe (refer to Section J).